 My Feelings of Ben’s Results

 His borderline reactions were to chilli pepper, lamb, yeast and almond.
 What a list of foods that is.
-When you look at ingredients to so many foods they contain one of those, many items in free from ranges use coconut or soya to replace other ingredients.
+When you look at the ingredients in so many foods they contain one of those, many items in free from ranges use coconut or soya to replace other ingredients.

 There are so few foods with any of those in I wondered if he would end up just eating vegetables, rice, chicken, pork, fish and potatoes.
 I booked our phone consultation about his results with the nutritionist at York Test Laboratories.

-I decided to buy some items from the free-from area of the local supermarket and see what I could find that Ben enjoys and what he doesn’t to start with.
+I decided to buy some items from the free-from area of the local supermarket and see what I could find that Ben enjoys.
 Then knowing what I could replace and what was a no-go I could decide on a plan of action.

 The Nutritional Therapist Consultation